tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_tutorial_overview.md

 * [Smartbear](https://smartbear.com/) is the company that maintains and develops the open source Swagger tooling (Swagger Editor, Swagger UI, Swagger Codegen, and others).
 They do not own the [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification/), as the Linux Foundation drives this [initiative](https://www.openapis.org/).
 The OpenAPI spec's development is driven by [many companies and organizations](https://www.openapis.org/membership/members).
 * The "OpenAPI specification document" or "OpenAPI document" is the Swagger YAML file that you create to describe your API.

-For other terms, see the [Glossary](api-glossary.html).
+For other terms, see the [API Glossary](api-glossary.html).

 Let's clear up some additional descriptors around JSON and YAML as well.
 The specification document in my OpenAPI tutorial uses YAML (which I introduced briefly [here](pubapis_yaml.html)), but it could also be expressed in JSON.
 JSON is a subset of YAML, so the two are practically interchangeable formats (for the data structures we're using).
 Ultimately, though, the OpenAPI spec is a JSON object.
 The specification notes:

 >An OpenAPI document that conforms to the OpenAPI Specification is itself a JSON object, which may be represented either in JSON or YAML format.
 (See [Format](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#format))

 In other words, the OpenAPI document you create is a JSON object, but you have the option of expressing the JSON using either JSON or YAML syntax.
 YAML is more readable and is a more common format (see API Handyman's take on [JSON vs YAML](https://apihandyman.io/writing-openapi-swagger-specification-tutorial-part-1-introduction/#json-vs-yaml) for more discussion), so I've used YAML exclusively here.
-You will see that the specification documentation always shows both the JSON and YAML syntax when showing specification formats.
+You will see that the OpenAPI specification documentation on GitHub always shows both the JSON and YAML syntax when showing specification formats.
 (For a more detailed comparison of YAML versus JSON, see "Relation to JSON" in the [YAML spec](http://www.yaml.org/spec/1.2/spec.html).)

-YAML refers to data structures with 3 main terms: "mappings (hashes/dictionaries), sequences (arrays/lists) and scalars (strings/numbers)" (see "Introduction" in [YAML 1.2](http://www.yaml.org/spec/1.2/spec.html)).
+YAML refers to data structures with three main terms: "mappings (hashes/dictionaries), sequences (arrays/lists) and scalars (strings/numbers)" (see "Introduction" in [YAML 1.2](http://www.yaml.org/spec/1.2/spec.html)).
 However, because the OpenAPI spec is a JSON object, it uses JSON terminology &mdash; such as "objects," "arrays," "properties," "fields," and so forth.
 As such, I'll be showing YAML-formatted content but describing it using JSON terminology.

 So that we're on the same page with terms, let's briefly review.